Women in government: India

-Indira Gandhi is the first female prime minister of India.
-She is the daughter of Jawaharlal Nehru, the first prime minister of India.
-She served as prime minister from January 1966 to March 1977 and again from January 1980 until her assassination in October 1984, making her the second longest-serving Indian prime minister, after her father.
-Pratibha Patil is the first female president of India.
+Indira Gandhi was the first female prime minister of India.
+The daughter of Jawaharlal Nehru, the first prime minister of India, she served as prime minister from January 1966 to March 1977 and again from January 1980 until her assassination in October 1984, making her the second longest-serving Indian prime minister, after her father.
+Pratibha Patil was the first female president of India.
 She served as the 12th president of India from 2007 to 2012.
 Droupadi Murmu assumed office on 25 July 2022 as the 15th President of India.
 Sixteen women have served as the chief minister of an Indian state.
-Currently, one is in office — Mamata Banerjee of West Bengal.
+As of 2026, one is in office — Rekha Gupta of Delhi.

-Following the 2019 elections, the 17th Lok Sabha has the highest ever representation of women at 14.3%, which includes 78 women MPs out of 543, higher than 62 in 2014.
-But only 6 women became cabinet ministers, lower than 10 in 2014.
+Following the 2019 elections, the Lok Sabha has the highest ever representation of women at 14.3%, which includes 81 women MPs out of 543, higher than 62 in 2014.